Is the Nightmare Before Christmas a Halloween Movie?

 Halloween is a day for people to accept themselves.
 It’s about embracing death and rejoicing in life.
 It’s also about dressing up to pretend to be someone else for a night.

-Jack realizes that he is exactly the person he was born to be and that striving to be somebody else will not give him what he wants.
+Jack realizes that he is the person he was born to be and that striving to be somebody else will not give him what he wants.
 This also makes him feel good about himself.

 In the end, Jack seemed to have given up on his ambitions to transform Halloween Town into a Christmas-themed version of the town.
 He appreciates his community’s individuality and strangeness.